amolenk/dapr-hands-on/Assignment04/step-by-step.md

 1. Open the file `Assignment04/src/TrafficControlService/Startup.cs` in VS Code.

-2. Change the `AddControllers` line in the `ConfigureServices` method to:
+2. Change the `AddControllers` line in the `ConfigureServices` method in this file to:

    ```csharp
    services.AddControllers().AddDapr();